wsvincent/django-react-blog/README.md

-This is a blog built with Django Rest Framework and React.
-You can see a live, working version here.
+This is a basic blog built with Django Rest Framework and React.

 If you're interested in a screencast tutorial that goes step-by-step through this project please sign up for my [newsletter here](http://eepurl.com/doKgwf) to be notified when it is available.

 ## Features

+* Django 2.0 and Django Rest Framework 3
+* Pipenv
 * Custom user model

-- add docker...
+* Token-based authentication
+* Signup/login/logout endpoints
+* Social authentication va `django-allauth`
+* Documentation

+## Todos

+* React frontend
+* Docker?
+* Tests